ChubbyHunteR/blog/content/post/2019-01-04-dsss-illustrated.md

 decoded_message = frombits(decoded_message_code)
 ```

-If an attempt was made to decode the message with a different PRN code, a wrong message would be read, instead of what was sent intially.
+If an attempt was made to decode the message with a different PRN code, a wrong message would be read, instead of what was sent initially.

 ```python
 satellite_vehicle_number_bad = 15